How Does a Home Equity Line of Credit Work?

 Draw Period and Interest Payments

 A HELOC is an open-ended loan that works much like a credit card.
-You'll first have a draw period during which you can access funds (called advancing) up to your credit limit.
-The financial institution may establish rules regarding your advances from the HELOC.
-For example, you may be required to advance a specific minimum, such as $100.
+You'll first have a draw period during which you can access funds up to your credit limit.
+Each withdrawal from your HELOC is called an advance.

-You can repay the borrowed amount on the revolving credit account, then, borrow it again, similar to a credit card.
+You can repay the borrowed amount on the revolving credit account, then borrow it again, similar to a credit card.

 At BECU, for example, you could access funds for 10 years up to your credit limit.
-The line of credit is listed with other accounts in BECU Online Banking.
+The line of credit is listed with other accounts in Online Banking.
 You can transfer funds from the HELOC account to your checking account on the same day.

 Repayment Period

 Once your draw period ends, you will no longer have access to funds from your HELOC.
 If your HELOC account has an outstanding balance, the minimum payment will include both principal and interest payments.
+Your interest rate may be fixed or variable, depending on your lender and loan.

 At BECU, the repayment period is 15 years, but this repayment period can vary by bank or credit union.
 At some point, you must pay off the remaining balance.